Srinidhi-kv/Shudhi/README.md

 #### (Please go through the shudhi_describe notebook/html to see a demo)

-### Shudhi Transform
+### 2. Shudhi Transform
-b.
 Shudhi Transform: transforms the data by doing the most used pre processing methods: Missing value treatment, Outlier Treatment, Feature Scaling, Type Conversion and One hot encoding, on both train and test datasets.

 #### Function call